shinnn/vscode-alex/README.md

 * Enable further settings
   * Strategy: 'user' - only trigger on user initiation
+* Quick-Fix extension
-* Quick-Fix extension: enable a 'change all occurrences' and 'change in all files' feature
+  * implement a 'change all occurrences' and 'change in all files' feature
+  * Include an 'ignore this'/'ignore all' functionality

 ## License